damianoneill/nc-hammer/README.md

 The blocks' configuration contains the defintion of the sequence of requests (an action) that should be executed against your SUT.
 The blocks section contains a list of block definitions, __the list is executed sequentially per client__.
 Each block section defines the type of block it is, options include; init, sequential or concurrent.
 The blocks themselves contain a list of actions, currently two action types are supported; netconf and sleep.

+A sleep Action is a pause in the execution of a block.
+The sleep action defines a duration in Milliseconds.

 A netconf Action is a definition for a NETCONF operation.
 The NETCONF operations that are supported are [get](https://tools.ietf.org/html/rfc6241#page-48), [get-config](https://tools.ietf.org/html/rfc6241#page-35) and [edit-config](https://tools.ietf.org/html/rfc6241#page-37).
 The parameters that are available for each netconf action reflect the parameters defined in the [NETCONF Specification](https://tools.ietf.org/html/rfc6241).

 For e.g. the NETCONF RPC message containing an edit-config operation